 Chapter 3: How to Use the Jobs To Be Done Framework Properly

 Applying the JTBD framework is NOT easy.

-Making a list of your customers’ problems and addressing them by building features is not going to help.
+Making a list of your customers’ problems and addressing them by building features or new products is not going to help.

 Simply put, you have to go deeper than that.